If you receive sport and recreation funding, you will need to appropriately acknowledge the Queensland Government in any promotion of your project.

 An A4 brass plaque is the standard for building plaques used for infrastructure openings.
 However, plaque materials can also include brushed aluminium, stainless steel and stone.
-Some situations require a variation on the standard plaque which should be discussed with their sport and recreation adviser.
+Some situations require a variation on the standard plaque which should be discussed with your sport and recreation adviser.

 Font and logo placement